Ledger-Donjon/laserstudio/docs/index.rst

-..
-Laser Studio documentation master file, created by sphinx-quickstart on Thu Sep  7 10:01:26 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Laser Studio's documentation!
 ========================================

-Laser Studio is a tool developed by the Product Security Team of Ledger, the Donjon.
+Laser Studio is an open source tool developed by the Product Security Team of Ledger, the Donjon.

-Its main usage is to control the instruments of a hardware evaluation test bench, to perform automatic scanning operations.
+Its main usage is to have a visual representation of a spatial environment, define zones of interest, and launch an automated scanning process by controlling instruments of a hardware evaluation test bench.

+This scanning process permits to move physically and randomly through these zones, by controlling motion devices.

-Camera and stages are used to synchronize the spatial positioning of elements permitting to conduct the hardware evaluation: injection probes, laser beam...
+Camera and stages (or actuators) are used to synchronize the spatial positioning of elements permitting to conduct the hardware evaluation: injection probes, laser beam... on devices under test.

 .. toctree::
    :maxdepth: 2